Qualifications Needed to Become a U.S. Senator

 An applicant into the U.S. senate must be a U.S. citizen for nine years prior to applying for the senate.
 The 9-year rule helps ensure that foreign-born senators show more loyalty to the United States than to their countries of birth.
 This helps promote fairness when senators have to deal with treaties and make other foreign policy decisions.

 A U.S. senator is required to be an inhabitant of the state in which he or she is elected.
-The constitution does not specify how long a senate candidate must reside in the state in order to run.
+The constitution does not specify for how long a senate candidate must reside in the state in order to run.

 Additional State Requirements

-In addition to the constitutional requirements, U.S. senators must also meet state registration requirements, be up-to-date on taxes and pass a criminal background check.
+In addition to the constitutional requirements, U.S. senators must also meet state registration requirements, be up-to-date on taxes, and pass a criminal background check.
 Registration requirements may vary by state, but typically include being registered with a political party and being eligible to vote.

-The U.S. Bureau of Labor Statistics (BLS) also noted that candidates might benefit from legal, business or teaching experience.
-They must also have exceptional organizational, leadership and communication skills to represent their state effectively.
+The U.S. Bureau of Labor Statistics (BLS) also noted that candidates might benefit from legal, business, or teaching experience.
+They must also have exceptional organizational, leadership, and communication skills to represent their state effectively.